 1. Utilize Cloud-Based Solutions

-The first thing that every business owner should look into when making their company more efficient is data and how it is accessed.
+The first thing that every business owner should look into when making their company more efficient is data and access.
 Cloud-based solutions can work wonders for your productivity levels by increasing efficiency and providing a more secure storage option for your data.

 The flexibility that comes with cloud-based computing allows your employees to collaborate with ease and eliminates a great deal of time that would have been otherwise wasted using outdated computing methods.
-With a more organized and more easily accessible storage solution for your data, you will see productivity increase rapidly in your small business.
+In addition, with a more organized and more easily accessible storage solution for your data, you will see productivity increase rapidly in your small business.

 Despite its many advantages, many business owners find themselves reluctant to make the switch to cloud-based solutions.
 This is in part since cloud computing is a concept that seems complex and overwhelming to many who have never used such solutions before – after all, we are not all tech experts.